Mindful Meditation for Depression

 If you feel numb or disconnected, this practice helps you reconnect with your body, requiring minimal effort.

-• Lie Down Comfortably: Rest on your back with a pillow under your head or knees.
+• Lie Down Comfortably: Rest on your back.
+A pillow under your head or knees can make it easier to relax.

-• Settle In: Take a few deep breaths, letting your body relax into the surface.
+• Settle In: Take a few easy breaths and let your body be held by the surface beneath you.

-• Scan Your Body: Start with your toes, noticing sensations like warmth or tingling.
-Don’t judge, just observe.
+• Scan Your Body: Start at your toes.
+Notice any warmth, coolness, tingling, or even numbness—no need to judge, just observe.

 • Move Gradually: Slowly shift attention through your feet, legs, hips, belly, chest, arms, and head.